 - 6. Finally you will need to tell Toil from where to pull the Appliance image you've created (it uses the Toil release you have installed by default).
 To do this set the environment variable TOIL\APPLIANCE\SELF to the url of your image.
-For more info see Toil Environment Variables. - 7.
+For more info see Environment variable options. - 7.
 Now you can launch your cluster!
-For more information see Running a Workflow with Autoscaling.
+For more information see Toil Provisioner.